zzybluebell/tp/docs/UserGuide.md

     * `-d/`: descending

-* Requirement of input command:
+* Requirements of input command:
    * When user inputs a command, the specific content is not allowed including above shortcuts.
    * E.g. address is not allowed to be "112-p/ Amoy Street-a/, 069907, Singapore"
 </div>